karl2365/Sprint-Challenge-Form-Management/ANSWERS.md

     Custom Hooks, so-called because you are building the hook yourself, allow you to apply non-visual behavior and stateful logic throughout your components by reusing the same hook over and over again.
 You can build a reusable custom hook for uses as varied as handling controlled inputs, managing event listeners, and watching for key presses.

-- [ ] Describe the process of retriving a token from a server and using that token in subsequent API calls.
+- [ ] Describe the process of retrieving a token from a server and using that token in subsequent API calls.

     To retrieve a token you send some sort of validation information to the server, and it returns a token if the information is in fact valid/ authorized.
-The token is stored on the client, usually in local storage or a cookie, and is later sent to the server as authrorization to access protected data.
+The token is stored on the client, usually in local storage or a cookie, and is later sent to the server as authorization to access protected data.